rocky-islam/Programming-Quiz/README.md

 # Getting Started with Create React App

+### Developer

+## `Md Rocky islam`

 ### Project name

 ## `Programming Quiz`

 This project was create Tailwind and React.
 Live Link=> [Programming Quiz](https://soft-cascaron-672d6d.netlify.app/).

+### Feature of This website

+- It is a quiz website every one can access and try to quiz.
+- In quiz section when we click the right answer its show its right with toast.
+- if the answer is wrong its show its wrong answer and show the right answer with toast.
+- quiz section have a eye button someone want shaw the right answer of the quiz then click the eye button and show the answer with toast.
+- This website have statistic page there have chart of all quiz and also have blog page there have some blog

 ## Available Scripts